woodgerfaugas/WoodgerFaugas/README.md

 <h3 align="center">I'm a lifelong learner who took on coding out of necessity and owing to my appreciation of the culture of sharing and creativity fostered within C.S.</h3>

-- 🔭 I’m currently learning the fundaments of medicine, as well as carrying out [research projects, if and when there is any residual time](https://orcid.org/0000-0002-9817-3932).
+- 🔭 I’m currently learning medicine, as well as carrying out [research projects, if and when there is any residual time](https://orcid.org/0000-0002-9817-3932), i.e., rarely.

 - 📝 I write articles for [_Synapse_.](https://synapse.ucsf.edu/users/woodger-faugas)